‘We should not be overly concerned’ about mu variant of coronavirus, Washington state and local health officials say

 A virus must be able to survive in the “real world” and outcompete other variants, such as the delta variant, in order to have a large impact on community health, he added.

-“The course of the outbreak has been fraught with uncertainty and it will continue to be. … We should expect to see an ongoing evolution of viruses that may appear to have potential concerning features, most of which will probably never pan out to be significant human health concerns,” Duchin said.
+“The course of the outbreak has been fraught with uncertainty and it will continue to be. … We should expect to see an ongoing evolution of viruses that may appear to have potential concerning features, many of which will probably never pan out to be significant human health concerns,” Duchin said.

 He added, “It’s very important not to assume anything. … We should not be overly concerned about mu at this point.”